corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 >
 > We expose this same information with the `IJsonValue.ValueKind` property.

-We can distinguish these conditions with a few extension methods.
+Because it is so common to need to test these conditions, we have provided a few extension methods to help out.

 Let's replace the code that extracts the given name with the following: